Gothtober: Long live Manson film & TV

 America’s most infamous criminal, Charles Manson, died back in 2017.
 The cult leader and convicted murderer has been a figure on the edge of American horror and serial killer stories since the 1960s.
 Quite a few films have focused on the Manson Family: some educational in nature, others offering a more exploitative look at the so-called family, taking macabre insanity to a whole new dimension.

-Filmmakers continue to be fascinated with the madness that Manson represented; Quentin Tarantino’s upcoming film Once Upon a Time in Hollywood even uses the Manson murders as background to a 1969 story about Hollywood.
+Filmmakers continue to be fascinated with the madness that Manson represented; Quentin Tarantino’s film Once Upon a Time in Hollywood even used the Manson murders as background to its yarn in 1969 Hollywood.

-Here’s FD’s short list of some great movies and TV about Manson.
+Here’s FD’s short list of some great movies and TV about Charles Manson.

 Helter Skelter (1976)